-^{495 &}quot;Thinly Veiled Threat: Mehdi Hasan on the Niqab."
+495 &quot;Thinly Veiled Threat: Mehdi Hasan on the Niqab."

-We all wear clothes that we think reflect how we want to present ourselves (or how we think we should present ourselves) as we learn to negotiate different people, schools, homes, workplaces, etc. Yet Muslim women's clothing practices are often the source of much public (and academic) debate and controversy: after all, the Casey Review posited a connection between the "adherence to Muslim dress" and a "pull[ing] further away from mainstream society".496 Such connections work to stereotype Muslim women and fix them specific garments into as representative of "the Muslim woman", instead of thinking about the diversity of clothing practices that different Muslim women engage with across different spaces.
+we learn to negotiate different people, schools, homes, workplaces, etc. Yet Muslim women's clothing practices are often the source of much public (and academic) debate and controversy: after all, the Casey Review posited a connection between the "adherence to Muslim dress" and a "pull[ing] further away from mainstream society".496 Such connections work to stereotype Muslim women and fix garments specific representative of "the Muslim woman", instead of thinking about the diversity of clothing practices that different Muslim women engage with across different spaces.
 More importantly, by associating "Muslim dress" with a lack of integration, Muslim women are represented as a potentially transgressive and threatening presence within public spaces.

-The rhetoric surrounding Muslim women is not particularly new, but reflects a long colonial history of positioning these clothing practices as a source of oppression that Muslim women had to be "liberated" from by European colonisers.497 498 Rather than focusing on discrimination against Muslim women within the employment, housing and education sectors, "Muslim dress" appear to overshadow the woman that is wearing it.
+The rhetoric surrounding Muslim women is not particularly new, but reflects a long colonial history of positioning these clothing practices as a source of oppression that Muslim women had to be "liberated" from by European colonisers.
+Rather than focusing on discrimination against Muslim women within the employment, housing and education sectors, "Muslim dress" appear to overshadow the woman that is wearing it.
 Muslim women's own words or experiences are silenced and ignored: rather, "Muslim dress" is solely understood through the ways in which other (non-Muslim) people might view or interact with their clothing practices.

 The focus around whether Muslim women "choose" to wear specific clothing is ultimately used to avoid addressing the ways in which Muslim women's bodies are objectified within Islamophobic rhetoric.
-A number of feminist scholars have already pointed to the social conditioning that informs all of our clothing practices, whether Muslim or not:^{499 500} after all, 'nobody is born knowing how to walk in high heels'.501 This language of "choice" is used to position Muslim women's clothing practices as deviant from the norm of Western liberal societies.
+A number of feminist scholars have already pointed to the social conditioning that informs all of our clothing practices, whether Muslim or not: after all, 'nobody is born knowing how to walk in high heels'.
+This language of "choice" is used to position Muslim women's clothing practices as deviant from the norm of Western liberal societies.